immanuel-rajadurai/AZC-zoo-app/README.md

 An app that to digitalise and gamify the visitor attraction experience

-## How to install all related packages (assuming you have already setup react native and expo)
+## How to install all related packages (assuming you have already set up react native and expo)

 ### 1. Clear your npm cache